-In two signs of continued strain, a key bank-to-bank lending rate rose Thursday and the amount of commercial paper in the market fell for the fourth straight week to 15% below the level before the investment bank Lehman Brothers Holdings Inc. filed for bankruptcy.
+In two signs of continued strain, a key bank-to-bank lending rate rose Thursday to its highest level this year, and the amount of commercial paper in the market fell for the fourth week in a row.

-Meanwhile, commercial paper outstanding dropped for the fourth straight week.
-Commercial paper is a type of debt companies sell to get short-term cash, often so that they can maintain their inventories and payrolls.
-The Fed said commercial paper outstanding fell by $56.4 billion to a seasonally-adjusted $1.55 trillion in the week ended Oct.
-8 — that's down from $1.82 billion on Sept.
-10, and down 30% from the peak of $2.2 trillion in the summer of 2007.
+Meanwhile, commercial paper outstanding has fallen 15% below its level in mid-September.
+Many companies sell commercial paper to raise short-term cash, often to meet payrolls or maintain inventories.
+The Federal Reserve said commercial paper outstanding fell by $56.4 billion to a seasonally adjusted $1.55 trillion in the week ended Oct.
+8 — that's down from $1.82 trillion on Sept.
+10.

 However, in a sign that central banks' actions to ease the credit crunch may be helping, borrowing costs for companies fell to the lowest in almost two weeks, according to data compiled by Bloomberg.

 There also were other hopeful signs of activity among corporate and municipal borrowers.

 IBM raised $4 billion in the biggest U.S. bond sale in five weeks after the company said its profit this year will hold up against the financial crisis.